All About HomeKit Secure Video

 Videos recorded by a camera can only be accessed via the Home app.
 Tapping on the camera thumbnail from either a favorite on the home screen or the room containing the camera will open the view screen and begin streaming the live feed.
 At the top of the page is a list of dates.
 Tapping one of these will jump to that date’s recordings, up to 10 days prior.

 At the bottom of the screen is the timeline view.
 This shows all motion events in order with both a thumbnail and an icon indicating the object type that was detected.
-You can scrub through this list by swiping, and tapping on an icon will jump to the beginning of that event.
+You can scrub through this list by swiping.
+Tapping on an icon will jump to the beginning of that event.

 From this screen you can also access the camera’s settings, turn on the microphone in order to speak through the camera if two-way talk is supported by that model, access other HomeKit controls for that room, and share the video clip through the normal iOS share sheet.